 Like it or loathe it, there is little disputing that running is still king of cardiovascular fitness.
 Even 10-15 mins of exercise (doesn’t matter at what level you are at) can improve your cardiovascular fitness dramatically.

 How does it do this?
 Your body learns to adapt to the demands put on it by regular training.
 It needs a greater supply of oxygen (transported via blood) to provide the energy you need to sustain the run.
 The heart muscles (over time) begin to grow stronger to cope with the increased demand, which in turn reduces your resting heart rate and your heart rate under strain.
 Additionally, your maximum oxygen intake capacity is increased.

-Over time this will result in vastly improved cardiac and respiratory efficiency and will improve your cardiovascular level whilst undertaking more gruelling runs.
+Over time this will result in vastly improved cardiac and respiratory efficiency and will improve your cardiovascular level whilst undertaking more grueling runs.

-Running is known to reduce the risk of all manner of conditions, including heart disease; type 2 diabetes; high blood pressure and strokes.
-It has been shown to improve the cholesterol ratio in blood, by effectively dropping LDL profiles (‘bad’ cholesterol) whilst improving HDL cholesterol (‘good’ cholesterol) profiles.
+Running is known to reduce the risk of all manner of conditions, including heart disease; type 2 diabetes; high blood pressure, and strokes.
+It has been shown to improve the cholesterol ratio in the blood, by effectively dropping LDL profiles (‘bad’ cholesterol) whilst improving HDL cholesterol (‘good’ cholesterol) profiles.

 LDL is the type of fats that stick to the walls of your blood vessels and restrict the flow of blood (a condition known as arteriosclerosis that can cause major problems).
 Therefore the reduction of LDL levels in the bloodstream is obviously a major boon.